SpyrosMitsis/Blog/content/posts/understanding_the_heap.md

 Let's say have a hospital manager and you are short-staffed on doctors.
-Because you are short-staffed staffed you can't just take care of all the patients immediately.
+Because you are short-staffed you can't just take care of all the patients immediately.
 You have to triage.
 What you need to do is when a patient comes, asses their status and give them a priority number associated with the severness of their case.
 What you need is a priority queue!